mikewest/mgc/mikewest.org/2009/2009-11-12-my-jekyll-fork.markdown

+---
+title:  "My Jekyll Fork"
+layout: post
+Teaser: "[Jekyll](http://jekyllrb.com/) is a well-architected throwback to a time before Wordpress, when men were men, and HTML was static.
+I like the ideas it espouses, and have made a few improvements to it's core.
+Here, I'll point out some highlights of my fork in the hopes that they see usage beyond this site."
+tags:
+    -   mikewest.org
+    -   jekyll
+    -   git
+    -   github
+    -   fork
+    -   webdev
+    -   blog
+    -   architecture
+    -   design
+    -   tags
+    -   archive
+    -   programming
+    -   ruby
+---
 [Jekyll][] is an interesting project, a well-architected throwback to a time before unnecessary dynamism reigned supreme.
 In contrast to blog engines like Wordpress or Textile, Jekyll doesn't attempt to do anything other than push raw content through a few simple filters out into the world in the form of static HTML files.
 Jekyll's [publication philosophy][blh] is very much in line with my own, and I appreciate the work that's gone into it.
 It's relatively widely used, and therefore much more stable and well-tested than anything I'd write on my own.
 Given my [recent experience][yesterday], I want something that will Just Work™, and this looks like it.
 I finished moving this site to Jekyll yesterday, and I'm quite happy with how it's working...

 It doesn't fit me perfectly, though.
 Here, I'll point to a few features that I think are missing, and a few design decisions that I think are worth reconsideration.
 Happily, it's an open source project, so I'll also be able to point to my fork of the project where I'm busy addressing these shortcomings.